 Atlas Construction assigns divisions to each building project by year: 2016-1, 2016-2, 2017-1, etc. Transactions related to a single project are tagged with appropriate divisions.
 Those pertaining to the business in general are left uncoded.
 Profit and Loss Statements can be generated for individual projects or the entire company.
 If necessary, Atlas could designate separate lists of expenses and accounts on which divisions would be used for distinct project types.
 Concrete projects might have divisions applied on subcontractor labor, while internally performed electrical projects might have divisions applied on wages.

 When you record income, you will be able to select which division the income should be allocated to:

 The same applies to expenses.
 If an expense should be spread across multiple divisions, you can split the expense to allocate the appropriate amount to each division:

 Division field is not activated until an account is selected to which divisions can be applied.

 In the Reports tab, click Profit and Loss Statement:

 Create a new report by clicking the New Report button.

-Define the new report by entering a date range and selecting the desired code in the
+Define the new report by entering a date range and selecting the desired division in the

-Tracking Code field.
-(Leave the selection as Any to see all transactions.)
-You can add comparative columns for other tracking codes:
+Division field.
+Leave the selection as Optional to see all transactions.
+You can add comparative columns for other divisions:

-Tracking code Profit and Loss Statements only show amounts with tracking codes applied to them.
-You can check the Tracking Exception Report under the Reports tab to view transactions that do not have tracking codes.
-This can help you determine whether tracking codes were accidentally forgotten.
+Profit and Loss Statement columns for divisions only show amounts with divisions applied to them.
+You can check the Division Exception Report under the Reports tab to view transactions that do not have divisions.
+This can help you determine whether divisions were accidentally forgotten.